High Contrast Mode:

 Wire-O Binding is a "punch and bind" method similar in function to Spiral Binding.
 But instead of using a flexible plastic coil to join the cover and pages, wire-o binding uses a rigid metal binding element that is formed into a series of dual loops.
 Despite having a reasonable cost, wire-o binding adds a look of sophistication to book projects.

 To accommodate books of varying page counts, wire-o binding spines are available in a range of sizes.
-Wire-O also comes in an assortment of painted colors, as well as metallic finishes like gold, silver, or bronze.
+Wire-O also comes in an assortment of colors, as well as metallic finishes like gold, silver, or bronze.
 The range of finish choices provides a complementary color for just about any book project.

 Like spiral binding, the wire-o binding method allows books to open a full 360 degrees and lie perfectly flat for hands-free use.
 Consequently, wire-o is a good fit for the same types of book projects listed in the spiral binding section above.